justinn-j-jones/research-projects/Using_aerial_and_terrestrial_mobile_lidar_urban_trees_-_UFUG/README.md

 # Using aerial and terrestrial mobile lidar with high-resolution imagery to estimate biophysical parameters of urban trees
 Urban Forestry & Urban Greening

+This directory contains all python and R notebooks used to process and analyze data for our projects.
+Some files, such as CHM.tif and MLS.las are much too large to upload here, but a sample of 10 trees is provided in the Sample sub-directory.
+Output shapefiles, CSVs, etc. can be found in the corresponding Output folders.

 ## Sample mobile lidar scan (MLS) LAS
 Sample of 10 trees scanned with MLS from our project.
 The complete scans are far too large to upload here.